cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 clients.
 With protobuf, there should usually be ways to extend existing functionality instead of just breaking it.

-#### Use Simple Version Suffixes
+#### Omit v1 suffix

-Instead of using [Buf's recommended version suffix](https://buf.build/docs/lint-checkers#package_version_suffix), we can more concisely indicate version 2, 3, etc. of a package with a simple package suffix rather than a sub-package, ex. `cosmos.bank2.Send` or `cosmos.bank.Send2`.
+Instead of using [Buf's recommended version suffix](https://buf.build/docs/lint-checkers#package_version_suffix), we can omit `v1` for packages that don't actually have a second version.
+This allows for more concise names for common use cases like `cosmos.bank.Send`.
-Version 1 should obviously be the non-suffixed version, ex. `cosmos.bank.Send`.
+Packages that do have a second or third version can indicate that with `.v2` or `.v3`.

 #### Use `alpha` or `beta` to Denote Non-stable Packages